Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
-  --wpscan-enumerate WPSCAN_ENUMERATE
+  --wpscan-detection-mode {aggressive,mixed,passive}
+                        How hard the scan looks for components. `passive` only reads what the site shows on its own, `aggressive` requests known file locations directly and finds the most, `mixed` does both.
+Aggressive detection produces far more requests and takes correspondingly longer, so raise --scan-timeout with it.
+Default: mixed --wpscan-enumerate WPSCAN_ENUMERATE
                         Enumeration options passed to wpscan (its
                         `--enumerate`).
 Comma-separated. `vp`/`vt` (vulnerable